 Data warehousing really answers one of three different questions for organizations: archiving, data mining, or analytics.
 Sometimes it answers a combination of the three.

-called "WORN" data, for Write Once Read Never.
+Thanks to HIPAA, Sarbanes-Oxley, the 8th Company Law Directive, and other regulations, this is an increasingly popular (or, at least, necessary) kind of data.
+It can also be called "WORN" data, for Write Once Read Never.
 Companies accumulate large volumes of data which they don't really want, but can't throw away and theoretically need to be able to access in some reasonable amount of time.
 Storage sizes can range from gigabytes to terabytes.

 A good example of this kind of system is the archive for European cell phone call completion data I helped build for Comptel and Sun Microsystems.
 With a projected size of 75 terabytes of data per city, each database was expected to answer less than one information request per week.
 This allowed us to build it using a very inexpensive combination of PostgreSQL, Solaris, and filesystem compression.

 If you're building an archive, your only requirements are to minimize storage cost and to make sure the archive can keep up with the generation of data.
 Generally this means compression, and a database which works acceptably on large cheap hard drives or even tape libraries.
 Query speed and features are not a concern.
 Interestingly, this is the one type of database for which there are no well-known packaged open source solutions.